vipulnaik/diet-exercise-health/profile-information/physical-exercise/standing-on-one-leg-with-eyes-closed-with-history.md

 ### Full iteration standard version, single leg

-### Threshold duration (currently 110 seconds with adjustments for colder temperatures and retries)
+### Threshold duration (currently 115 seconds with adjustments for colder temperatures and retries)

-Starting 2026-03-29, the threshold duration is as follows:
+Starting 2026-06-07, the threshold duration is as follows:

-* Baseline thresholds are as follows for the first five tries: 110 seconds, 90 seconds, 75 seconds, 65 seconds, and 60 seconds.
+* Baseline thresholds are as follows for the first five tries: 115 seconds, 94 seconds, 77 seconds, 64 seconds, and 55 seconds.
 I stop at the try where I exceed the baseline threshold for that try.
+The sequence of thresholds is a quadratic sequence with initial first difference of -21 seconds and constant second difference of 4 seconds (the second difference being constant and nonzero is what makes it a quadratic sequence).

 * If the indoor temperature at time of exercise is 68 degrees Fahrenheit (20 degrees Celsius) or higher, no adjustment.
 If the